“Democracy is when the Indigent, and not the men of property, are the rulers.” – Aristotle

 Representative Democracy focuses on the principle of people electing their representatives.
 One of the salient features of this type of democracy is that the elected representatives serve the nation on the public’s behalf by taking up various positions of responsibility.
 This form of Democracy is much more viable to be translated into a form of government nationwide.

-Fundamental Features of Democracy
+11 Features of Democracy in India

 Apart from the above-mentioned types of Democracy, different countries have developed their own unique forms of government, incorporating additional features to suit their socio-cultural requirements.
-These may include Two-party system, multiple party systems or indirect methods of representative election.
-Here are the features of Democracy in detail:
+These may include Two-party systems, multiple-party systems or indirect methods of representative election.
+Here are the features of Democracy in points:

-Free, Fair and Frequent Elections
+- Free, Fair and Frequent Elections

 Recommended Read: Consumer Rights in India